awsdocs/alexa-for-business-administration-guide/doc_source/install-gateway.md

 1. Run the installer on your Windows server as an administrator: right\-click on the downloaded file and choose **Run as administrator**\.

-1. When prompted, enter the user credentials to sign into your Cisco TelePresence or Polycom Group Series endpoints\.
+1. When prompted, enter the user credentials to sign into your Cisco Webex or Poly Group Series endpoints\.

 1. Register your gateway\.
 If it's enabled, the Alexa for Business registration tool starts automatically\.
 You can also manually run the registration tool as an administrator at **C:\\Program Files\\Amazon\\AlexaForBusinessGateway\\register\.exe**\.